Pointe & Flexibility Intensive, Brisbane, AU, April, 2020

 The body of research & development around the art of training flexibility continues to grow.
 Understanding the relevance of this new research to the dancing body is essential for all students, teachers and health professionals.
 Many traditional stretches and even many “Myofascial Release Techniques” may actually be doing more harm than good.

 Flexibility or lack of it cannot be fully contributed to muscle tension and must be looked at more comprehensively to understand the true cause of any restrictions in one’s range of motion.
 Factors like joint shape or position, neural tension, fascial tension, breath, postural habits and even emotion can all contribute to lack of flexibility in an individual.
-In this one day workshop, Lisa addresses each of these issues and looks at common cases in individuals and how to effectively treat these issues.
+In this two day workshop, Lisa addresses each of these issues and looks at common cases in individuals and how to effectively treat these issues.

 Day One focusses on understanding the nature of flexibility, how to assess each individuals particular restrictions and the order of progression of which restrictions need be worked on for optimal efficiency and safety in flexibility gains.
 We explore the importance of the breath, how to work with ‘bone-on-bone’ restriction, the nervous system (on multiple levels), the fascial system and the influence of muscle tone on mobility.
 We explore how each of the components of flexibility can be worked with intelligently to create lasting change in flexibility.
 The exercises in this level are suitable for all attendees, and many teachers who have not moved well for years discover are surprised and delighted that carefully chosen assessment and ‘treatment’ techniques can open up their range in a pain free way!